RightToAskOrg/righttoask-docs/Features.md

 ## Features for citizens

 Ask a question
-: Direct a question to a particular MP or committee
+: Direct a question to a particular MP or committee.
+Tell them who should have to answer

-Tag a question with a topic or keyword
+***Upvote or flick past a question***

+Add metadata to an existing question
-: Add an explanation or background link e.g. to a bill or explanatory memorandum
+: Add an explanation or background link, e.g. to a bill or explanatory memorandum

-***Upvote or downvote/flick a question***
+: Add a suggestion for who should answer
+: Add a topic or keyword

 Attach a link to Hansard[^1]
 :   where a question was asked or answered

 Search questions
-:   by key word
+:   by keyword

 Sort questions
-:   by popularity
+:   by timing or popularity,

 Filter questions
-:   by electorate, answer status, tag, committee, or MP
+:   by electorate, answer status, committee, MP, etc

 Follow another citizen
 :   who may or may not be an MP.